GHTaarn/juliapt/README.md

 installation because the installation, uninstallation and upgrade process becomes similar to other software running on the computer.

+## Features

+ - Minimalistic code that is easy to understand and use
+ - Based on the official .tar.gz file provided at julialang.org (downloads it automatically)
+ - Produces a .deb file that:
+   - is easily installed and uninstalled on Debian based systems
+   - has a full command line version of any chosen version of Julia
+   - creates a Julia launcher in the desktop menu
+   - provides correctly installed man pages for Julia

 ## Usage

 If you want x86_64 architecture and are satisfied with `juliafromtar`s default